Documentation Index

 What you need to do

-The patch is already installed on your server.
-You simply need to reboot to activate it.
-You can reboot your server directly from the Forge dashboard by navigating to your server, then selecting Reboot Server from the server management panel.If your servers are hosted on AWS, rebooting will allocate a new IP address to the server.
+If automatic security updates are enabled, the patched package is already on your server and you only need to reboot.
+You can reboot directly from the Forge dashboard by navigating to your server and selecting Reboot Server from the server management panel.If your servers are hosted on AWS, rebooting will allocate a new IP address to the server.
 You will need to update the IP address in the Forge dashboard after the reboot completes.

 Temporary mitigation (without rebooting)